10 Backpacking Destinations in Karnataka

 6. Murudeshwar

-One of the most iconic destinations is the towering statue of Shiva on top of the Rajagopuram which means tower shrine.
+One of the most iconic destinations is the towering statue of Shiva on top of the Rajagopuram, which means the tower shrine.
 This is a structure made up of 18 floors and stands on the shores of the beaches of North Western Karnataka.

-There is a fort by the same name called Murudeshwar Fort just behind the towering shrine.
-The statue first had 4 hands but due to its height and massive wind power, most of the golden paint on the top, and one hand was destroyed.
-This is the second tallest statue of Shiva in the whole world that is built on top of the hill called Kanduka.
+There is a fort by the same name, called Murudeshwar Fort, just behind the towering shrine.
+The statue first had 4 hands, but due to its height and massive wind power, most of the golden paint on the top was destroyed, and one hand was destroyed.
+This is the second-tallest statue of Shiva in the world, which is built on top of the hill called Kanduka.

 7. Mysore Palace